unravelin/ravelinjs/README.md

 page content has loaded - so the [Window popstate][popstate] event may be too early.

+### `ravelin.track.event(name, [props])`

+Send a named event to attach to the session, with optional descriptive properties.
+The name looks best like "...".
+Returns a Promise that resolves once the event has been sent.

 ### `ravelin.track.paste(event: ClipboardEvent)`

 Send a paste event to Ravelin.
 This is done automatically if the paste happens